LeninSG21/WidowX/ROS/README.md

 > The button thumbnails were retrieved from [DS4-USB](https://www.psdevwiki.com/ps4/DS4-USB)
 ## Controller Message Receiver

-> **Note** before running this node, you should have already connected the ArbotiX to the USB port and to the power source.
+> **NOTE** before running this node, you should have already connected the ArbotiX to the USB port and to the power source.
 In other words, the WidowX should be ready and only waiting for the handshake to begin operation

 This node is in charge of reading the message string from the topic and parsing it into the data format to be sent via serial to the ArbotiX.
 For it to work, you need to connect the ArbotiX to a USB port and allow the lecture and writing of the port.
 To do that, you have to list the USB ports to determine which one corresponds to your ArbotiX